Screen#

 A screenshot of the robot’s screen with a thin white diagonal line drawn from the upper left corner to the lower right corner.

-The draw rectangle block draws a rectangle using the current pen width, pen color, and fill colors.
+The draw rectangle on screen stack block draws a rectangle using the current pen width, pen color, and fill color.

 draw rectangle [0] [0] [10] [10] on screen